 As a practice, when a minor causes damage or injury, the plaintiff will name as defendants both the minor and the parents.
 There are a variety of theories under which the parents can be held liable for the minor’s acts.
 See HERE for example.
 If the minor’s acts appear to have been intentional, one of theory of recovery is a Nevada statute.
 N.R.S.
 41.470 imposes limited vicarious liability on parents whose minor children willfully cause damage to others.
 The statute reads: NRS 41.470 … [Read more...]

 The Advisory Board of the LexisNexis Insurance Law Community has selected Mills & Associates' Nevada Insurance Law as one of the nation’s Top Insurance Law Blogs for 2011.
 The Advisory Board described what it saw in the winning blogs.
 The Top Blogs contain some of the best writing out there on insurance law.
-They contain a wealth of information for the insurance law community with timely news items, practical information, expert analysis, practice tips, frequent postings, … [Read more...]
+They contain a wealth of information for the insurance law community with timely news items, practical information, expert analysis, practice tips, frequent postings, and helpful … [Read more...]

 These posts on the Mills & Associates Nevada Insurance Law blog are published to provide useful insights on Nevada insurance law to our clients and other subscribers.
 Many times the topics are suggested by recent case law, or issues raised by litigation.
 As part of our ongoing effort to provide both timely and helpful information, we invite all our readers to submit issues which they would like to see addressed in future blog posts.
-Likewise, please submit questions … [Read more...]
+Likewise, please submit questions concerning prior … [Read more...]